OfficeDev/office-js-docs/reference/word/range.md

 });
 ```

 ### insertHtml(html: string, insertLocation: InsertLocation)
-Inserts HTML into the range at the specified location.
-The insertLocation value can be 'Replace', 'Start' or 'End'.
+Inserts HTML at the specified location.
+The insertLocation value can be 'Replace', 'Start', 'End', 'Before' or 'After'.

 #### Syntax
 ```js